 Squash into your meals offers numerous health benefits:

-• Promotes Eye Health: The high levels of vitamin A in squash are crucial for maintaining healthy vision.
-Carotenoids like lutein and zeaxanthin can also help reduce the risk of age-related macular degeneration.
+- Promotes Eye Health: Squash contains a high amount of vitamin A which is essential for keeping one’s eyesight healthy.
+Carotenoids such as lutein and zeaxanthin can also lower the risk of age-related macular degeneration.

 Ideas for Including Squash in Your Diet